 Are you experiencing strain in your neck due to stress?

-s muscles to rest in extension.
+This is a common postural compensation that happens with extended periods of computer work, driving, and phone usage.
+The sternocleidomastoid muscle pulls the head forward, causing the suboccipitals muscles to rest in extension.
 The levator scapulae muscles and semispinalis capitis become stressed and overworked.
-The suboccipitals, specifically the rectus capitis posterior, becomes fatigued from trying to keep the head and eyes “in line”.
-These muscles develop trigger points which can refer pain such as headaches, jaw pain, and neck pain.
+The suboccipitals, specifically the rectus capitis posterior, become fatigued from trying to keep the head and eyes “in line”.
+These muscles develop trigger points which can cause referred pain such as headaches, jaw pain, and neck pain.

 Sitting posture affects the neck as described above, as well as the shoulders, chest, and thoracic spine.
 Slumping creates a rounded shoulders posture that contributes to neck pain and stress.
 The muscles that are commonly tight in this posture are the pec major, pec minor, and upper trapezius.
 The muscles that are typically weak are the rhomboids, middle trapezius, and lower trapezius muscles.
 Tightness and trigger points in the upper trapezius muscle are found to be one of the leading causes of headaches.

 Another aspect of posture and the forward rounded head position is that the upper neck, or craniovertebral spine, is forced into extension.
 To prevent this position, re-education of the deep cervical flexor muscles is important.

 Sitting at a computer for longer than 30 minutes can cause tightness and trigger points in the upper trapezius muscle.
 Taking a break for an upper trap stretch can be helpful to prevent headaches.
 It may be helpful to set an alarm throughout the day to stop and do this stretch.

 In addition to stretching, it is important to re-educate the muscles that facilitate proper posture.
 The wall clock exercise works several of the mid-back muscles that support posture.

 This exercise is helpful to re-educate the mid-back muscles, specifically the lower trapezius.
 We discussed that his muscle gets weak with rounded shoulders.
 This exercise will also facilitate a little bit of thoracic extension.